Resources

 • Refer to your list about things to do instead of smoking or how to deal with cravings.

-• Spend time in non-smoking places.
+• Spend time in non-smoking/non-vaping places.

 • Keep busy especially on down times like evenings and weekends.